What Is Partial Truckload? The Shipping Mode Most Shippers Don't Know About

 What size shipment is best for partial truckload?

-5,000 to 20,000 lbs or 6-18 pallets.
-Below 5,000 lbs, LTL is usually cheaper.
-Above 20,000 lbs, FTL is usually more efficient.
+Partial truckload fits shipments of 5,000 to 20,000 lbs or 6 to 18 pallets.
+Below 5,000 lbs, LTL is usually cheaper because you pay only for the small space you use.
+Above 20,000 lbs, full truckload is usually more efficient because you are close to filling the trailer anyway.

 Does Total Connection offer partial truckload?